awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

-Note that even though it uses the same `Allow` value keyword as an IAM permission policy, in an SCP it does not actually grant a user permissions to do anything\.
+Note that even though it uses the same `Allow` value keyword as an IAM permission policy, in an SCP it doesn't actually grant a user permissions to do anything\.
 Remember that an SCP is a filter that restricts what permissions can be used in an attached account\.
-In the preceding example, even if a user in the account had the `AdministratorAccess` managed policy attached, the SCP limits ***all*** users in the account to only S3 actions\.
+In the preceding example, even if a user in the account had the `AdministratorAccess` managed policy attached, the SCP limits ***all*** users in the account to only Amazon S3 actions\.

 ## `Action` Element<a name="scp-syntax-action"></a>